MONISHA309/Lung_Disease_Detection/README.md

-#  UTILIZING NEURALNETWORKSTOANALYZERESPIRATORY SOUNDS FOR THE DETECTION OF LUNG DISEASES
+#  UTILIZING NEURAL NETWORKS TO ANALYZE RESPIRATORY SOUNDS FOR THE DETECTION OF LUNG DISEASES

 This repository contains a deep learning model for classifying respiratory sounds into different disease categories.
 The model uses a combination of convolutional neural networks (CNNs) and recurrent neural networks (RNNs) to extract features from audio recordings of respiratory sounds.